dung-phan/bowling-game/README.md

 ## Improvements

-- The app is currently limited to only one or two users
+- Add more tests to helper functions and redux store
 - The app is designed for laptop users only and therefore is not responsive.